-As we enter 2021 we continue to adapt to the challenges that companies face through the COVID-19 global pandemic.
+As we approach 2023 we continue to adapt to the challenges that companies face through the COVID-19 global pandemic.
 The events have changed how we interact with each other and moved many companies into the digital world.
-Here we are looking at the chatbot trends in 2021.
+Here we are looking at the chatbot trends in 2023.

 One of the most important uses of chatbots is how they engage customers on a company’s website to help the customer better understand the company’s product or service.
 This allows the company to save up to 30% of the customer support costs it has to bear, according to Linchpin.
 The abilities that chatbots have compared to a live agent are limited to the programming but are available at all times.
 Customer demands have increased and patience has decreased but chatbots provide a bridge between that gap by always providing customer support in a fast and reliable way.
 Linchpin continues by mentioning chatbots provide personalized shopping experiences that build positive customer relationships, increased customer loyalty, and gain positive feedback by satisfying customer needs.